Board of Trustees and Church Officer Openings

 - Nomination by a member, with three motions to second by other members from the floor, at the annual meeting.

 What’s the next step in the nomination process?

 The LDNC will review all leadership applications and will contact interested candidates to schedule an interview.
 According to the process outlined in the document “ASC 2018 Leadership Development and Nominating Committee Candidate Assessment Protocol,” the LDNC will recommend nominees to the congregation by presenting a slate of candidates (one person to fill each vacant post), instead of presenting a field of multiple candidates for each vacant post.

 What are the responsibilities of the members of the Board of Trustees?

-Under All Souls’s governance system, called “policy governance framework,” the trustees have three main functions: 1) to listen to the congregation; 2) to set broad policy; and 3) to monitor both the church’s progress toward its goals/visions statements and the staff’s compliance with same.
+Under All Souls’ governance system, called “policy governance framework,” the trustees stay in conversation with the congregation and have three main functions: 1) to listen to and communicate with the congregation; 2) to set broad governing policy; and 3) to monitor both the church’s progress toward its goals/vision statements and the work of the church’s executive team.
 The Board of Trustees is not an implementation body and does not engage in the church’s day-to-day management.
 Board members participate in and support church committees.
 (For more information on governance, see www.all-souls.org/governance-finance.)